 The first of our car cleaning hacks is to always start from the top and work your way down.
 This way, everything only needs to be cleaned once.
 Be sure to use car upholstery cleaner to get those seats clean.
 By the way, the upholstery cleaner also works great for the car ceiling!

-Thrifty fun showed us how to use dryer sheets to remove bugs from the front of your car.
-It doesn’t even have to be a nice new one!
-You can wet it, wring it out a little and use it as a wipe for your car.
+Use dryer sheets to remove bugs from the front of your car.
+And a used dryer sheet works as well as a new one!
+Just wet it, wring it out a little, and then use it as a wipe for the front of the car.

-WD-40 can be used to take off bumper stickers!
-Just spray some over the bumper sticker and let it sit for a bit.
-You should be able to just pull the sticker off!
+WD-40 helps remove old bumper stickers.
+Just spray some on the bumper sticker and allow it to soak in for a few minutes.
+Then just pull the sticker off!

-Wash hubcaps and floor mats in the dishwasher to get them looking amazing without a lot of hassle.
-See what else One Crazy House cleaned in her dishwasher on their site.
+Wash your car’s hubcaps and floor mats in the dishwasher to get them clean without elbow grease.